ahmdabos/lumen-angularjs/api/README.md

 In ```app/Http/routes.php```, A route has been defined for requesting an access token.

 ### Ownership, & non-Admin Vs Admin Users<a name="authorization"></a>
-Now, after validating the access token, we can extend the authorization layers and check if the current user is owner of the requested resource(i.e. post or comment), or is admin.
+Now, after validating the access token, we can extend the authorization layers and check if the current user is owner of the requested resource(i.e. article or comment), or is admin.
 So, _How does it work?_

 **Assign Middleware to controller**
 ```php